-4.2.1.5 Do all tertiary hospitals have designated area(s) and defined procedures for the care of patients requiring specific isolation46 precautions according to national or international guidelines?
-4.2.1.6 Are there qualified IPC professionals in place in all tertiary hospitals?
-4.2.1.7 Are defined norms or guidelines developed for protecting health-care workers47?
-4.2.1.8 Have infection control plans been implemented nationwide?
-4.2.1.9 Is there surveillance within high risk groups48 to promptly detect and investigate clusters of infectious disease patients, as well as unexplained illnesses in health workers?
-4.2.1.10 Are infection control measures and the effectiveness regularly evaluated and published?
-4.2.1.11 Has a monitoring system for antimicrobial resistance been established?
-4.2.1.12 Has a functional monitoring system for antimicrobial resistance been implemented, with data on the magnitude and trends available?
-4.2.1.13 Has a national programme49 for protecting health care workers been implemented?
-Please provide the URL link(s) to any relevant documentation: Link/URL Please insert any comments or clarifications to the questions above and list any relevant activities that the country has conducted which are not reflected in this questionnaire (additional pages may be attached if necessary):
+- 4.2.1.9 Is there surveillance within high risk groups 48 to promptly detect and investigate clusters of infectious disease patients, as well as unexplained illnesses in health workers? - 4.2.1.10 Are infection control measures and the effectiveness regularly evaluated and published? - 4.2.1.11 Has a monitoring system for antimicrobial resistance been established? - 4.2.1.12a Has a functional monitoring system for antimicrobial resistance been implemented? - 4.2.1.12b Are data available on the magnitude and trends of antimicrobial resistance? - 4.2.1.13 Has a national programme for protecting health care workers been implemented?

+rease provide the OKL link(s) to any relevant documentation.
+Link OKL Please insert any comments or clarifications to the questions above and list any relevant activities that the has conducted which are not reflected in this questionnaire (additional pages may be attached if necessary):

-46 Isolation structure includes: designated area (e.g., single room or ward), adequate number of staff and appropriate equipment for management of infectious risks.
+Isolation structure includes: designated area (e.g., single room or ward), adequate number of staff and appropriate equipment for management of infectious risks.

-47 from health-care associated infections
+from health-care associated infections

-48 High risk groups include intensive care unit patients, neonates, immunosuppressed patients, emergency department patients with unusual infections,
+High risk groups include intensive care unit patients, neonates, immunosuppressed patients, emergency department patients with unusual infections,

-49 This would include preventive measures and treatment offered to health care workers; e.g. Influenza or hepatitis vaccine programme for health care workers, PPE.
+This would include preventive measures and treatment offered to health care workers; e.g. Influenza or hepatitis vaccine programme for health care workers, PPE.
 Occupational health and medical surveillance Programs for employees to identify potential "Laboratory Acquired Infections" among staff, or the monitoring of accidents, incidents or injuries (outbreaks caused by LAIs).

-Core Capacity 5 Preparedness 50 Component 5.1 Public Health Emergency Preparedness and Response Indicator 5.1.1 Multi-hazard National Public Health Emergency Preparedness and Response Plan is developed and implemented
+Core Capacity 5 Preparedness Component 5.1 Public Health Emergency Preparedness and Response Indicator 5.1.1 Multi-hazard National Public Health Emergency Preparedness and Response Plan is developed and implemented

-- 5.1.1.1 Has an assessment51 of the capacity of existing national structures and resources to meet IHR core capacity requirements been conducted? - 5.1.1.2 Has a national plan52 to meet the IHR core capacity requirements been developed? - 5.1.1.3 Does the national public health emergency response plan incorporate IHR related hazards and PoE? - 5.1.1.4 Have national public health emergency response plan(s) been implemented (tested) in an actual emergency or simulation exercises and updated as needed? - 5.1.1.5 Are procedures, plans or strategies in place to reallocate or mobilize resources from national and sub-national levels to support action at community /primary response level? - 5.1.1.6 Is surge capacity to respond to public health emergencies of national and international concern available? - 5.1.1.7 Has the adequacy of surge capacity to respond to public health emergencies of national and international concern been tested through an exercise or actual event (e.g. as part of the response plans)? - 5.1.1.8 Have country experiences and findings on emergency response and in mobilizing surge capacity, been documented and shared with the global community?
+- 5.1.1.1 Has an assessment of the capacity of existing national structures and resources to meet IHR core capacity requirements been conducted? - 5.1.1.2 Has a national plan to meet the IHR core capacity requirements been developed? - 5.1.1.3 Does the national public health emergency response plan incorporate IHR related hazards and - 5.1.1.4a Have national public health emergency response plan(s) been implemented/tested in an actual emergency or simulation exercises? - 5.1.1.4b Have national public health emergency response plan(s) been updated as needed? - 5.1.1.5 Are procedures, plans or strategies in place to reallocate or mobilize resources from national and sub-national levels to support action at community /primary response level? - 5.1.1.6 Have procedures, plans or strategy been implemented to reallocate or mobilize resources from national and sub-national levels to support action at community /primary response level? - 5.1.1.7 Have procedures, plans or strategy to reallocate or mobilize resources from national and subnational levels to support action at community /primary response level been reviewed and updated as needed? - 5.1.1.8 Is surge capacity to respond to public health emergencies of national and international concern available? - 5.1.1.9 Has the adequacy of surge capacity to respond to public health emergencies of national and international concern been tested through an exercise or actual event (e.g. as part of the response plans)? - 5.1.1.10a Have country experiences and findings on emergency response and in mobilizing surge capacity, been documented? - 5.1.1.10b Have country experiences and findings on emergency response and in mobilizing surge capacity, been shared with the global community?